pchapin/thumper/README.md

 Thumper is a secure time stamp client/server system that implements RFC-3161.
 It allows clients to obtain cryptographic time stamps that can be used to later verify that certain documents existed on or before the time mentioned in the time stamp.
-Thumper is written in a combination of Ada 2012 and SPARK 2014 and makes use of an external C library.
+Thumper is written in a combination of Ada 2012 and SPARK 2014 and makes use of external C libraries for database access and cryptographic operations.
 Thumper is used as a SPARK technology demonstration.

 The system is intended to satisfy two major goals.